A350Fan/SimRacingStrategist/KNOWN_ISSUES.md

 ---

-### KI-002 – Minisector tracking unstable during flashbacks
+### KI-002 – Minisector tracking unstable
 **Affected version(s):** v0.1.0 - v0.2.0
 **Affected modules:** MiniSectorTracker

 **Description:**
 When using flashbacks, minisectors may be overwritten or counted twice if lap time and lap distance do not rewind consistently.
+When restarting a session, every minisector is filled with a tiny number (0.xxx ms)

 **Impact:**
 - Inconsistent minisector times
 - PB / best values may be corrupted

 **Workaround:**
-Rollback logic only removes minisectors whose `end_ms` is greater than the current lap time.
+Flashback: Rollback logic only removes minisectors whose `end_ms` is greater than the current lap time.

 **Planned fix:**
 Additional safeguards using a lap UID or distance–time consistency checks.